nklsla/KubeNest/setup/setup_extra.md

 ## Manjaro setup
-This is for my main machine, which isnt part of the cluster.
+For my main machine, which isn't part of the cluster.
 I use Manjaro with KDE-plasma.

 ### SSH colorscheme
-Append or create following in file: `~/.ssh/config`
+Append or create following in file: <br> `~/.ssh/config`
 ```
 PermitLocalCommand yes
 Host <alias of server>